bgplab/bgplab/docs/basic/0-frrouting.md

 ## Using Output Filters

-Unlike many other network operating systems, FRR `vtysh` does not have output filters.
-You probably don't need them, as you'll be running FRR on a Unix-like operating system that supports pipes, but using `vtysh` in a pipe might be a bit convoluted.
+Unlike many other network operating systems, FRRouting **vtysh** does not have output filters.
+You probably don't need them, as you'll be running FRRouting on a Unix-like operating system that supports pipes, but using `vtysh` in a pipe might be a bit convoluted.

 To use the `vtysh` output in a pipe, you have to execute `vtysh` and get the results of a **show** command in a single command: